outscale/omi-packer/README.md

 ## Available images
 ### Linux
-Linux images requires a working CentOS 8 or equivalent image present on destination Region, with a username "centos".
-This username can be changed in `linux.pkr.hcl` by setting `ssh_username` to a different username.
+Linux images requires a working CentOS 8 or equivalent image present on destination Region, with a username "outscale".
+This username can be changed by setting `PKR_VAR_username` environment variable to a different username.

 The following Linux scripts are provided and can be used in `SCRIPT_BASE`: